- The Problem with Finding a Life’s Purpose

 - How Do You Intend to Save the World?

 - Gun to Your Head, If You Must Leave Your House Daily, Where Would You Spend Your Days and What Would You Be Doing?

 - If You Had a Year Left in the World, What Would You Do to Be Remembered?
 If You Had a Year Left in the World, What Would You Do to Be Remembered?

 - Taking A Step Into The Unknown…

-“He who has found his why can withstand anyhow.”
+“He who has found his way can withstand anyhow.”
 These are the words of Fredrick Nietzsche, the German philosopher.

-Indeed, understanding your ‘why’ is vital in figuring out how you’ll approach your exciting goals and live the life you’ve desired.
+Indeed, understanding you are ‘why’ is vital in figuring out how you’ll approach your exciting goals and live the life you’ve desired.